Epizootic haemorrhagic disease

 Situation in Austria

-EHDV are non-enveloped viruses with double-stranded RNA divided into 10 different segments.
-At least eight different serotypes are distinguished.
+EHDV are non-enveloped viruses with double-stranded RNA, which are divided into 10 different segments.
+Seven different serotypes are currently differentiated (previously eight, whereby the previously differentiated EHDV-1 and EHDV-3 are now regarded as a single serotype).
+The cases in Europe are assigned to the EHDV-8 serotype.
 EHDV is unstable at higher temperatures (inactivation at 50 °C and 3 h exposure time; or 60 - 121 °C and 15 min exposure time).
 Organic solvents such as ether and chloroform are relatively ineffective (unenveloped virus).
-Disinfectants based on ß-propiolactones, 2% w/v glutaraldehydes, acids, alkalis (2% w/v NaOH), 2-3% w/v sodium hypochlorite, iodophores, and phenols are effective.
+Disinfectants based on ß-propiolactones, 2% w/v glutaraldehyde, acids, alkalis (2% w/v NaOH), 2-3% w/v sodium hypochlorite, iodophores and phenols are effective.

 EHD is an important differential diagnosis to bluetongue in deer.
-In cattle, bluetongue (BT), bovine viral diarrhea (BVD), foot-and-mouth disease (FMD), infectious bovine rhinotracheitis (IBR), vesicular stomatitis (VS), and malignant catarrhal fever (BKF) are considered as differential diagnoses.
+In cattle, bluetongue (BT), bovine viral diarrhoea (BVD), foot-and-mouth disease (FMD), infectious bovine rhinotracheitis (IBR), vesicular stomatitis (VS) and malignant catarrhal fever (BKF) can be considered as differential diagnoses.
 Sheep and goats do not become clinically ill.

 Due to the non-specific symptoms, a laboratory diagnostic clarification is essential.
 The virus itself can be detected very sensitively and specifically in real-time PCR.
-Similar to BTV, EHDV is also detectable in EDTA blood for a long time (> 50 days after infection).
-Antibodies can be detected by competitive ELISA from 10-14 days after infection.
+Similar to BTV, EHDV can also be detected in EDTA blood for a long time (> 50 days after infection).
+Antibodies can be detected in competitive ELISA from 10-14 days after infection.

-Sample material required: EDTA blood and serum in live animal; spleen, lungs, lymph nodes, liver in dead animal.
+Sample material required: EDTA blood and serum from live animals; organ material such as spleen, lungs, lymph nodes or liver from dead animals.

-In all cases, samples should ideally be shipped to the laboratory with refrigerants and in compliance with the relevant transport regulations (UN3373) by an authorized logistics company.
+In all cases, samples should ideally be sent to the laboratory with the addition of refrigerants and in compliance with the relevant transport regulations (UN3373) by an authorised logistics company.

 Contact